RainerMtb/cuvista/README.md

 ## GPU Support
 For Cuda acceleration a device with Compute Version 7 or later is required.
 For OpenCL the device must support at least version 2.

-## Typical Performance
-On a RTX 3060 graphics card a typical video in FullHD resolution (1920 x 1080) should be processed at around 100 frames per second, including decoding, stabilizing and encoding.

-## Limitations
-Stabilization works best with *natural video footage* like a camera mounted on a vehicle.
-It does not really work with sudden scene changes like a movie cut.
-Sudden changes in brightness can also throw off computations.
-In such cases even more shaking can be introduced.

 # Using CUVISTA on Windows
 You can get the application ready to use in three ways